LGBTQ+ Terms and Definitions

 DOWNLOAD RESOURCE

-Language within and about the LGBTQ community is constantly evolving.
-Acceptable terms can change quickly and frequently.
-The list below contains terms that come up frequently with Point Foundation scholars or are terms that tend to be lesser known.
+Language within and about the LGBTQ+ community is constantly evolving.
+Acceptable terms change quickly and frequently.
+The list below are terms that come up frequently with Point’s scholars or tend to be lesser known.

-Review this resource to better understand current language and definitions when supporting LGBTQ college students.
+Review this resource to better understand current best practices when supporting LGBTQ+ college students.
 It is always advisable to check multiple sources and compare information.
 For a longer list of terms, check out the Human Rights Campaign's Glossary of Terms.

 TERMS